Space-time as a structured relativistic continuum: Attempts at gravitational interpretation and spherical solutions

 $\alpha$ being constant.
 In fact, it turns out that this conjecture is correct.
 If we substitute (\ref{5.10}) into (\ref{5.7}), then the time variable drops out of equations and we obtain a system of six second-order ordinary differential equations for six functions $(f,\ldots,k)$ of the radial variable.
 This system involves $\alpha$ as a parameter, however, no restrictions for the value of $\alpha$ are imposed by equations.
 Ordinary differential equations satisfied by $(f,\ldots,k)$ are strongly nonlinear.
 Their left-hand sides are rather complicated rational functions of the shape functions and of their first-order derivatives; obviously, the second derivatives occur in a linear way.

 It is interesting that the overall exponential time dependence of the tetrad implies that coefficients $\Gamma^{i}{}_{jk}$ of the parallelism connection do not depend on time.
-Therefore, the torsion coefficients $S^{i}{}_{jk}$ and all their algebraic functions, e.g. components of the Killing tensor $\gamma_{ij}$ are time-independent.
+Therefore, the torsion coefficients $S^{i}{}_{jk}$ and all their algebraic functions, e.g., components of the Killing tensor $\gamma_{ij}$ are time-independent.
 This means that the pseudo-Riemannian manifold $\left(\mathbb{R}\times\mathbb{R}^{3},\gamma[\phi]\right)$ is stationary (but in general, non-static; $\gamma_{0\mu}\neq 0$).
 Conditions (\ref{5.10}) impose certain additional restrictions on the coordinate system, nevertheless there exists still some rather large gauge freedom.
-Namely, the exponential factorization (\ref{5.10}) is preserved by the following deformations of coordinates: \begin{enumerate} \item radial variable deformations,
+Namely, the exponential factorization (\ref{5.10}) is preserved by the following deformations of coordinates: 1) radial variable deformations,

-\item $r$-dependent time translations,
+2) $r$-dependent time translations,

-$\omega$ and $\varepsilon$ being in principle arbitrary functions of $r$. \end{enumerate} These transformations preserve the exponentially-factorised shape of $\phi$ and result respectively in the following transformations of $(f,\ldots,k)$: \begin{enumerate} \item
+where $\omega$ and $\varepsilon$ are in principle arbitrary functions of $r$.
+These transformations preserve the exponentially-factorised shape of $\phi$ and result in the following transformations of $(f,\ldots,k)$: